AzuxirenLeadGuy/sfml-azuxiren-template/README.md

 ## Pre-requisites

 - clang or gcc compiler for C++
--
+- Build tools (Either [GNU Make](https://www.gnu.org/software/make/) or [Taskfile](https://taskfile.dev))
 - Optional tools:
     - clang-tidy : For providing analysis
     - clang-format : For formatting the code
     - [bear](https://github.com/rizsotto/Bear): For generation of [compile_commands.json] that will be used by your IDE as well as the above two tools to work properly.

 Please go through the Makefile to understand how each tool work for each other.
-The build command `make build` and `make debug` does not use any of the mentioned optional tools.
-If the SFML library is loaded at a non-system path rather than being installed system-wide, you will also need to edit the makefile accordingly.
+The build commands `build` and `debug` (in Makefile as well as the taskfile) compiles the program, without using any of the mentioned optional tools.

 ## Purpose